Home Time Campaign

 Home Time campaign

 The Home Time campaign is built around WorkSafe’s vision – that everyone who goes to work comes home healthy and safe.
 It is designed to raise awareness about health and safety, and challenge Kiwis to make our workplaces safer and healthier for everyone.

-Alison is CEO of Griffin's Foods Limited, one of New Zealand’s biggest food brands, and she has extensive experience in governance, leadership and marketing-led innovation.
+Alison is former CEO and current board member of New Zealand’s biggest food brands, and she has extensive experience in governance, leadership and marketing-led innovation.
 With over 20 years’ experience at major international FMCG firms including PepsiCo, Kimberley Clark, Watties and Goodman Fielder, Alison has played a key role in a number of notable business transformation initiatives in both the private and public sector.

 Sir David Fagan is a farmer and an international shearing champion with a successful competitive career spanning 33 years.
 Sir David has won a total of 642 open championships around the world, and been an individual World Champion five times and a World Team Champion seven times.
 He was the first shearer to shear more than 800 lambs and more than 700 ewes in a nine-hour working day under World Record rules.

 David was knighted in the 2016 New Years’ Honours for his services to shearing.